What is a Scorebug? Definition, Examples, and How to Create Your Own

 - Click the button above to create a scoreboard

-- Select your sport (this configures the right fields automatically)
+- Pick your sport (this configures the right fields automatically)

 - Customize colors and layout to match your stream